Admitted to Practice

 - Recipient, Pillar of Excellence Award, University of Memphis Cecil C. Humphreys School of Law Alumni Chapter (2014)

-- Listed in Best Lawyers® in America for over 25 years in the areas of Appellate Practice, Bet-the-Company Litigation, Commercial Litigation, Environmental Law, First Amendment Law, Litigation- Environmental and Litigation- First Amendment (1991-2019)
+- Listed in Best Lawyers in America© for 30 years in the areas of Appellate Practice, Bet-the-Company Litigation, Commercial Litigation, Environmental Law, First Amendment Law, Litigation- Environmental and Litigation- First Amendment (1991-2021)

 - Listed in Best Lawyers in Tennessee, Business Tennessee Magazine